eth-sri/lmql/docs/source/language/models.md

 * The **OpenAI Completions API only provides the top-5 logprobs per predicted token**.
 This means that decoding algorithms that explore e.g. the top-n probabilities to make decisions like beam search, are limited to a branching factor of 5.

 * The **OpenAI Chat API does not provide any way to mask tokens or obtain the token distribution (ChatGPT, GPT-4)**.
 Simple constraints can still be enforced, as the LMQL runtime optimizes them to fit the OpenAI API.
 However, more complex constraints may not be enforceable.
 In these cases, LMQL will print a error message to the console.
-As a workaround users may then adjust their constraints to fit these API limitations.
-Scripted prompting, intermediate instructions and simple constraints are still supported.
+As a workaround users may then adjust their constraints to fit these API limitations or resort to post-processing and backtracking.
+Scripted prompting, intermediate instructions and simple constraints are still supported with Chat API models, nonetheless.

 ### Configuring OpenAI API Credentials